Reuben770/zubale_challenge/README.md

     pip install freecurrencyapi
     pip install -r requirements.txt
 ```
-3- Create .env and add all the variables requerired internaly
+3- Create .env and add all the variables required internally

     DATA_PATH_FILES_INPUT= # Path to the input directory where the raw data files are located
     DATA_PATH_FILES_OUTPUT= # Path to the output directory where the processed files will be saved